Medical Disclaimer

 The medicines listed on this website are only there to give you knowledge.
 Just because they are on the list doesn’t mean that anyone will be given them; in the end, treatment decisions are up to the healthcare workers.
 The medicines on this list are not all of them.
 Doctors may recommend other drugs, even ones that don’t contain stimulants, depending on the patient’s specific health needs and circumstances.
+Read more

 Paxil is a brand name used to promote the medication known as paroxetine.
 This prescription drug is part of the selective serotonin reuptake inhibitor (SSRI) family, which is used to treat anxiety as well as other mental health issues.
-The medication relieves symptoms brought on by low serotonin levels by adjusting the amount of serotonin hormone in the blood.
+The medication relieves symptoms caused by low serotonin levels by adjusting the amount of serotonin hormone in the blood.

 Let’s read more about using Paxil to treat anxiety in this article, including how much to take, when to see results, and other important information.